pradyumnadav/SQL_Case_Studies/Case_Study_2.md

 <img width="431" alt="image" src="https://github.com/pradyumnadav/SQL_Case_Studies/assets/132384475/f76932e5-7592-4fb5-bfd1-a5e5bff46c37">

 ## 7. For each customer, how many delivered pizzas had at least 1 change and how many had no changes?
+- Use conditional aggregation and count the number of orders where either exlcusions or extras was NOT null, meaning there were either exclusions or extras ordered by the customer.
+This is the count of changed orders.
+- When both exclusions and extras was null, these are unchanged orders.

 ```sql
 SELECT C.customer_id,
 COUNT(CASE WHEN C.exclusions != 'null' OR C.extras != 'null' THEN 1 END) AS changed_orders,